 Photo credit Sacha Guggenheimer @sunflowerfishh

-Exmouth is your top location for when you visit the Ningaloo Reef.
+Exmouth is your top location for when you visit the Ningaloo Reef, and a highlight of your West Coast Australia road trip.
 There’s quite a lot to do within the town, including:

 - WHALE SHARK TOURS.
 They’re expensive but SO WORTH IT, if you’re in the season it’s a Western Australia must do and a massive check on your Australian bucket list.
 I recommend Kings (no affiliation, just a really great company).